-- Insulin pens must never be shared between patients, even if the needle is changed.
+- o Insulin pens must never be shared between patients, even if the needle is changed.
 Patients using insulin vials must never reuse or share needles or syringes with another person.
 Sharing poses a risk for transmission of blood-borne pathogens. - o Frequent glucose monitoring and insulin dose reduction may be required in patients with renal or hepatic impairment. - All insulins can cause hypokalemia, which if untreated, may result in respiratory paralysis, ventricular arrhythmia, and death. - o Long-term use of insulin can cause lipodystrophy at the site of repeated insulin injections. - Accidental mix-ups between basal insulin products and other insulins, particularly rapid-acting insulins, have been reported.
-To avoid medication errors, patients should be instructed to always check the insulin label before each injection. - Administration of Humulin R U-500 in syringes other that U-500 insulin syringes has resulted in dosing errors.
+To avoid medication errors, patients should be instructed to always check the insulin label before each injection. - o Severe, life-threatening, generalized allergy, including anaphylaxis, can occur with insulin products.
+If hypersensitivity reactions occur, the insulin product should be discontinued. - Administration of Humulin R U-500 in syringes other that U-500 insulin syringes has resulted in dosing errors.
 Patients should be prescribed U-500 syringes for use with Humulin R U-500 vials.
 The prescribed dose should always be expressed in units of insulin. - Afrezza has additional respiratory-related warnings and precautions associated with its use including acute bronchospasm in patients with chronic lung disease, decline in pulmonary function, and lung cancer.